NashTech-Labs/angular-forms-validation/README.md

 In this template we have implemented a simple example of angular forms with validation.
 It will help you to understand thw working of reactive forms in angular.

-Repository to go along with my blog - View blog post
+Repository to go along with my blog - https://blog.nashtechglobal.com/angular-forms-and-validation/

 ## Development server